Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: System and Attack Models

-To capture PITM attacks on the above system, we create new versions of the channels and network automata when they are infiltrated by the attacker and denote them by $G_{C,a}$ and $G_{N,a}$, respectively; these differ from $G_C$ and $G_N$ by the \textit{addition of new transitions and events} that represent the feasible actions of the attacker.
+To capture PITM attacks on the above system, we create new versions of the channels and network automata when they are infiltrated by the attacker and denote them by $G_{C,a}$ and $G_{N,a}$, respectively.
+We consider that the attacker cannot directly tamper the internal codes of peers in our model of PITM attacks, meaning that the attacker cannot disable nor enable the private events of the peers.
+Instead, in the infiltrated channels or network, the attacker intercepts packets and can delete them, and can also insert new packets to impersonate the sender or receiver, as similarly considered in \cite{jero2015leveraging}.
+Thus, we construct $G_{C,a}$ and $G_{N,a}$ by the \textit{addition of new transitions and events} that represent the feasible actions of the attacker, as the addition can capture insertion and replacement of packets, and packet deletion by the attacker can be captured by disabling transitions which indicate packet transfer.
 Concrete examples of $G_{C,a}$ and $G_{N,a}$ will be presented in the case studies in~\cref{sec:abp,sec:tcp}.

 Let us define a nominal system model (i.e., without attacker) by